itsvee0120/AD300/Simple Geometry Application/README.md

 - Java Development Kit (JDK) 8 or higher.
 - An IDE or text editor to run the code.

-It looks like you wanted to include the mathematical formulas in your documentation for the "Simple Geometry Application" but they didn't display correctly.
-To ensure clarity and proper formatting, you can use Markdown to represent the formulas.
-Here’s how you might structure it:

 ## Implementation

 ### Base Class - Shape